allthingslinux/irc.atl.chat/src/frontend/webpanel/README.md

 If the webpanel fails to start:
 1. Check that UnrealIRCd is running and healthy
 2. Verify port 8600 is accessible for JSON-RPC
-3. Check container logs: `docker-compose logs webpanel`
+3. Check container logs: `docker compose logs unrealircd-webpanel`
 4. Ensure proper volume permissions

 ## More Information